-- 36. An APRA-regulated entity must design all variable remuneration arrangements to align with paragraph 19 of this Prudential Standard and must incorporate in its variable remuneration arrangements: - (a) financial and non-financial risks that could materially impact the entity's risk profile, sustainable performance, long-term soundness, and in addition for an RSE licensee, those risks that could materially impact on performing its duties and exercising its powers in the best financial interests of beneficiaries:

-- (b) payout and vesting schedules that are commensurate with the possible range of risk and performance outcomes and that are sensitive to the time horizon of risk; and - (c) appropriate remuneration adjustment tools, that include but are not limited to overriding board discretion at each decision point, in-period adjustments, malus and where appropriate clawback, which are supported by a downward-adjustments process: - (i) with clearly identified triggers to make a downward-adjustment; - (ii) that determines the appropriate adjustment tools to use; and - (iii) that determines the amount of downward-adjustment, to nil if appropriate. - 37.
-The determination of each component of a person's variable remuneration must: - (a) give material weight to non-financial measures where the remuneration is performance related; 11 and - (b) be adjusted, potentially to nil, for adverse risk and conduct outcomes, based on clearly defined risk criteria. - 38.
-An APRA-regulated entity must set specific criteria for the application of malus to any unvested variable remuneration, including at least the following: - (a) misconduct leading to significant adverse outcomes; - (b) a significant failure of financial or non-financial risk management; - (c) a significant failure or breach of accountability, fitness and propriety, or compliance obligations; - (d) a significant error or a significant misstatement of criteria on which the variable remuneration determination was based; and - (e) significant adverse outcomes for customers, beneficiaries or counterparties. - 39.
-An APRA-regulated entity must take reasonable steps to appropriately reduce any unvested variable remuneration when, as a minimum, any of the criteria specified in paragraph 38 are satisfied.
-In addition, in circumstances involving a person under investigation for criteria specified in paragraph 38, variable remuneration must not vest until the investigation is closed.
+- 31. An APRA-regulated entity must design all variable remuneration arrangements to align with paragraph 19 of this Prudential Standard and must incorporate in its variable remuneration arrangements: - (a) financial and non-financial risks that could materially impact the entity's risk profile, sustainable performance, long-term soundness, and in addition for an RSE licensee, those risks that could materially impact on performing its duties and exercising its powers in the best financial interests of beneficiaries; - (b) payout and vesting schedules that are commensurate with the possible range of risk and performance outcomes and that are sensitive to the time horizon of risk; and - (c) appropriate variable remuneration adjustment tools, that include but are not limited to overriding Board discretion at each decision point, in-period adjustments, malus and where appropriate clawback, which are supported by a downward-adjustments process: - (i) with clearly identified triggers to make a downward-adjustment; - (ii) that determines the appropriate adjustment tools to use; and - (iii) that determines the amount of downward-adjustment, proportionate to the severity of risk and conduct outcomes, to nil if appropriate. - 32.
+The determination of each component of a person's variable remuneration must: - (a) give material weight to non-financial measures 9 where the remuneration is performance related; and - (b) be adjusted downwards, potentially to nil, for adverse risk and conduct outcomes, based on clearly defined risk criteria, as specified in paragraph 35 below. - 33.
+An APRA-regulated entity must subject a person's variable remuneration arrangement to malus.

-For the avoidance of doubt, a component of variable remuneration that is entirely dependent on share price performance or profitability would not be permitted.
+No component of variable remuneration may be entirely dependent on share price performance or profitability.